kuzzleio/documentation/src/api/1/controller-server/admin-exists/index.md

 {{{since "1.0.0"}}}

-Check that an administrator account exists.
+Checks that an administrator account exists.

 ---